-- You can never age bruising - Ensure you observe children as much as you can in natural light if you are concerned about bruising or marks - If you see an injury to one child always consider the siblings - Cases where Interpreters/culture/communication/travellers/language/religion were involved - Parents with a mental health problem/ leaning disability/ stress/postnatal depression - Where Domestic Abuse is present - Disguised compliance/resistant families/hard to reach families/professional challenge - Children with chronic illness/serious health conditions - Unsupported and socially isolated parents - Poor information gathering, sharing and recording. - Assessing the complete circumstances of the child and family, including their history. - Critically analysing all information. - Ensuring the needs of the child are paramount above those of the parents. - Appropriate representation is needed at key meetings- Child Protection Case Conferences - Effective multi-agency working - Staff to be curious, inquisitive and ask more questions - Reflection and constructive challenge for staff when working with vulnerable children and young people - Staff to observe safer working practices - Staff to be reminded of a code of conduct and staff to operate by one
+- You can never age bruising - Ensure you observe children as much as you can in natural light if you are concerned about bruising or marks - If you see an injury to one child always consider the siblings - Cases where Interpreters/culture/communication/travellers/language/religion were involved - Parents with a mental health problem/ leaning disability/ stress/postnatal depression - Where Domestic Abuse is present - Disguised compliance/resistant families/hard to reach families/professional challenge - Children with chronic illness/serious health conditions - Unsupported and socially isolated parents - Poor information gathering, sharing and recording within schools as well as with other agencies.

+- Assessing the complete circumstances of the child and family, including their history. - Critically analysing all information. - Ensuring the needs of the child are paramount above those of the parents. - Appropriate representation is needed at key meetings- Child Protection Case Conferences - Effective multi-agency working - Staff to be curious, inquisitive and ask more questions - Reflection and constructive challenge for staff when working with vulnerable children and young people - Staff to observe safer working practices.